Sosekie/Multi-modal-Input-for-Memo-Interaction/README.md

 ## Next steps:

 Priority:
+- Add text to memo by speech
 - Improve catch memo function (don't overlap 2 memos while catching)
+- Merge memos togheter by gesture
 - Upgrading the speech part for the Merge (merge the red one, or the green) (merge the red one on the green one)
 - Add some Interfaces on the screeen (see which function is ON/OFF)